mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 I took my boots and trousers off so as not to make a mess, and left them outside next to the door where the clay from countless planting days had painted a spot on the mossy pathway.
 I took a seat at the table next to the window to sit near an aromatic plant I had been cultivating for its calming effects.
 In a sigh, I took in everything around me as if it were all some dream that I would one day abruptly wake from.

 _Do I deserve to be here?
-I am not saving lives or building for the future like Kip or Mel.
+I am not saving lives or building for the future like Kipnu or Melna.
 But I still contribute to the village and I make sure we have food and water and a functional home._

 _"A jealous Maman never rests"_